LTUC/amman-dotnet-401d2/Curriculum/Class18/lab/README.md

 3. Agent
 - An agent can only update/read a HotelRoom and add/delete amenities to rooms
 4. Anonymous users
-- anonymous users can only view all hotel information DTO.
+- anonymous users can only view all GET routes

 All routes should be locked down to Authorize.
 Override the `[AllowAnonymous]`on the appropriate routes for anonymous users.